Parametric estimation and LAN property of the birth-death-move process with mutations: Likelihood and LAN property

 Let us denote the set of birth times up to time $t$ by and similarly $\mathcal{D}_{t}$ and $\mathcal{T}_{t}$ for the set of death times and mutation times up to time $t$.

 The following theorem provides the likelihood of the BDMM process.
-When there is no move and no mutation, we recover the formula given in \cite{moller1994} for their applications to the dynamics of dunes.
+When there is no move and no mutation, we recover the formula given in \cite{moller1994} for their applications to the dynamics of dunes in dimension $d=1$.
 It also has a consistent expression with the likelihood of a system of particles with killing and jumps, as derived in \cite{eva2002}.
-The justifications, detailed in Section~\ref{appendix:likelihood}, are however different and simpler, as they only rely on successive backward applications of conditional expectations. \begin{theorem} Let $(\X_t)_{t\geq0}$ be a BDMM parameterized by $\vartheta \in\Theta$, according to the above conditions, and observed in continuous time on $[0,t]$, for $t>0$.
+The justifications, detailed in Section~\ref{appendix:likelihood}, are however different and simpler, as they only rely on successive backward applications of conditional expectations. \begin{theorem} Let $(\X_t)_{t\geq0}$ be a BDMM parameterized by $\vartheta \in\Theta$ and observed in continuous time on $[0,t]$, for $t>0$.
 Then, the likelihood $ \mathcal{L}_{t}(\vartheta)$ is expressed as follows:

 with

 \end{theorem}